A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: SRL Benchmarks

 \subsection{Evaluations}

-There are subtle differences in the evaluation metrics for SRL between span-based and dependency-based.
-However, according to the CoNLL Shared Tasks \cite{DBLP:conf/conll/CarrerasM05,surdeanu-etal-2008-conll}, both approaches use precision, recall, and $F_1$ score as standard evaluation metrics.
+Evaluation metrics for SRL differ slightly between span-based and dependency-based formulations.
+Nevertheless, both approaches adopt precision, recall, and F$_1$ score as standard metrics, as established in the CoNLL shared tasks~\citep{DBLP:conf/conll/CarrerasM05,DBLP:conf/conll/SurdeanuJMMN08}.

-In span-based SRL evaluation, a prediction is considered correct if and only if both the predicted argument span boundaries and the semantic role label exactly match the gold standard \cite{DBLP:journals/coling/PalmerKG05}.
-The evaluation metrics are defined as:
+In \textbf{span-based SRL}, a prediction is considered correct only when both the predicted argument span boundaries and the semantic role label exactly match the gold annotation~\citep{DBLP:journals/coling/PalmerKG05}.
+The metrics are defined as:

-where $C$ represents the set of correctly predicted arguments, $P$ represents the set of all predicted arguments, and $G$ represents the set of gold standard arguments.
+where $C$ is the set of correctly predicted arguments, $P$ is the set of all predicted arguments, and $G$ is the set of gold standard arguments.

-For dependency-based SRL, established in the CoNLL-2008 shared task \cite{surdeanu-etal-2008-conll}, the evaluation considers semantic dependencies as predicate-argument pairs with role labels.
-The metrics are computed as:
+In \textbf{dependency-based SRL}, as formalized in the CoNLL-2008 shared task~\citep{DBLP:conf/conll/SurdeanuJMMN08}, evaluation is conducted over predicate-argument-role triples.
+The corresponding metrics are: